idaholab/moose/docs/content/documentation/systems/Kernels/phase_field/AllenCahn.md

 Note that this makes the assumption that $F$ is _not_ depending on $\nabla\eta$.
 The $\nabla \eta$ dependent terms that arise from the gradient interface energy are handled separately in the [`ACInterface`](/ACInterface.md) kernel.

-!parameters /Kernels/AllenCahn
+!syntax parameters /Kernels/AllenCahn

-!inputfiles /Kernels/AllenCahn
+!syntax inputs /Kernels/AllenCahn

-!childobjects /Kernels/AllenCahn
+!syntax children /Kernels/AllenCahn